Trans/GNC Services For Us, Provided By Us.

 We provide open access medical clinic serving trans women of color living with HIV, including primary and HIV care, hormones replacement therapy, Case Management, peer navigation, and social support.
 In addition to that, we support clients who experience substance use, mental illness and survival sex work and refer them to programs that would help them.

 Is a HIV prevention program for trans men who have sex with men (TM4M) open to all male identified people, unless otherwise stated.
-This marks the first eve program created for this target population.
+This marks the first program ever created for this target population.
 We provide monthly workshops and education material like on the “Top 5” and “Hanky Code.”
 We also do outreach at events like Folsom Street Fair and Trans March as well as put on special events like speed dating.

 Through our needle exchange and disposal program, people who inject drugs access sterile equipment and can safely dispose of bio-waste.
 Used needles are disposed of in accordance with established biohazardous waste standards.
 Needle exchange programs are intended to prevent the spread of the HIV virus and other blood-borne diseases, such as hepatitis B and C, among injection drug users and their sexual partners.